xzips/Precision-Targeter-Simulator/README.md

 ## **Conext & Motivation**

-I've been working on a project very precisely move a camera on planr and pitch rotation, and part of that is determining how to drive the stepper motor to accelerate and deccelerate the spinning turntable mechanism.
-As it turns out, the torque output vs rpm curve for stepper motors is not linear, and must be measured for each motor.
+I've been working on a project involving very precisely moving a camera by planar and pitch rotation.
+Part of that challange is determining how to drive the stepper motor to accelerate and deccelerate the spinning turntable mechanism.
+As it turns out, the torque output vs rpm curve for steppers is not linear, and must be measured for each motor.
+Since this curve is nonlinear, the actual calculations become very complicated to do analytically, and for that reason I build this simulator explore the behaviour of the mechanism under different conditions.